Table of Contents

 It does not matter if this fabric has been out of fashion and people rarely wear sewed dresses of this fabric, you should still know how to take proper care of it because the fashion industry takes no time in reentering old fashion.

 Since denim and bombazine are made using the same twilling method, bombazine will also be washed the way you wash your denim jeans.
-Wash it gently and avoid using bleach; it will destroy the colour of your fabric.
+Wash it gently and avoid using bleach; it will destroy the color of your fabric.

 Where to buy Bombazine Fabric